galaxyproject/galaxy-hub/src/tutorials/rb_rnaseq/index.md

 >Here a black read is being associated with a set consisting of red, blue, and green transcripts (**a**).
 First, a graph is built from transcriptome (**b**).
 Next, by finding common *k*-mers between the read and the graph the read is "threaded" along a path (**c** and **d**).
 The colors along that path would indicate which transcripts it is likely derived from.
 Specifically, this is done by taking intersection of "colors" (**c**).
 It this case the read is assigned to two transcripts: red and blue.
 Image from [Bray:2015](http://arxiv.org/pdf/1505.02710v2.pdf)

 [Salmon](https://combine-lab.github.io/salmon/about/) does not use *k*-mer matching approach.
 Instead it creates [bwa](https://github.com/lh3/bwa)-like [FM-index](https://en.wikipedia.org/wiki/FM-index) and uses it to finds chains of *Maximal Exact Matches* (MEMs) and *Super Maximal Exact Matches* (SMEMs) between a read and the transcriptome.
 [Patro:2015](http://biorxiv.org/content/biorxiv/early/2015/06/27/021592.full.pdf) define a MEM as "*a substring that is shared by the query (read) and reference (transcript) that cannot be extended in either direction without introducing a mismatch*".
-Similraly, a SMEM is defined as a "*MEM that is not contained within any other MEM on the query.*" One of the advantages of utilizing the FM-index is that a new index does not need to re-generated for a search with different set of parameters.
+Similarly, a SMEM is defined as a "*MEM that is not contained within any other MEM on the query.*" One of the advantages of utilizing the FM-index is that a new index does not need to re-generated for a search with different set of parameters.
 In the case of Sailfish and Kallisto an index is dependent on *k*-mer length and has to be recomputed every time the *k* is changed.
 The overall schematics of Salmon operation is as follows:

 >![](/src/tutorials/rb_rnaseq/salmon.png)
 >